bradybark/TheTower/README.md

         Reasoning Behind Engine Choice:
 This was my first time using GoDot and GDScript, the majority of my programming experience has been in C++.
 I chose to use GoDot for this Project because of the nature and scope of the Game (GoDot is great for 2D projects) .
 Since this was a solo endeavor I had to be aware of scope creep and be reasonable in my design and aspirations.

-        Story Basics:
-The player character is an aspect of a powerful mage’s soul.
-The mage attempted to smash through the veil separating the world from the realm of the gods.
-In their attempt, their soul was smashed to pieces and spread out amongst the land.
-The PC has no memory of this event or of their true self.
-The PC “wakes up” in a mysterious tower with no way of going but up.

-If the Player defeats the final boss they are rewarded with some cryptic text about their future.
-It is revealed that the Player is drawn to the Tower and is unable to leave.
-They will become Corrupted by its influence, and become the final boss at the top of the Tower.